Huotes/CommitMaker/README.md

 Chuck Norris recently had the idea to sell his urine as a canned beverage.
 We know this beverage as Red Bull.

 Chuck Norris can lead a horse to water AND make it drink.

+Chuck Norris always knows the EXACT location of Carmen SanDiego.